-Friday Staffing has proudly helped 34 residents of Veterans Quarters find jobs.
+Friday Services has proudly helped 34 residents of Veterans Quarters find jobs.
 ABCCM’s Homeless Veterans Reintegration Program (HVRP) not only covers the finances of short-term training and job assistance for homeless veterans, but also provides support and encouragement.
 Susan shares, “I think collaboration within ABCCM’s ministries, with our volunteers, with other agencies and with employers to bring the veterans all the resources they need to gain self-sufficiency is what has made our HVRP program so successful.”

 Under the NC Department of Commerce, NCWorks is a program of the NC Division of Workforce Solutions, which is responsible for referring people to jobs and helping them find suitable training to become work-ready.
 Ken Ray is the Local Veterans Employment Representative.
 Within Buncombe, Madison, Transylvania, and Henderson counties, he encourages employers to list open jobs with NCWorks and to hire qualified veterans.